bantbattlemage/LotusFactorioMod/lotus-mod/readme.txt

 **Advanced Autonomous Industries** is fully enabled as dependencies but no changes have been made to it.
 Everything this fantastic set of mods does plays into what this modpack is trying to do.
 The only slight change is the Fuel Processing from AAI is set to be disabled by default, as this modpack intends you to use Diesel Fuel for your vehicles before getting Nuclear Fuel.

 **Cargo Ships**: Ships & Offshore Oil
+Changes:
 -Offshore power poles are disabled.
 -Land oil is enabled by default, with the large Cargo Ship and Oil Tanker both locked behind Chemical Science.
+Red/Green science still gets you the basic Boat and techs for building Waterways and Ports.
 -Offshore oil is greatly reduced in frequency due to the huge number of water chunks in Lotus Island World's map generation, and to make finding it not quite so trivial (It's still not rare)
 -Offshore oil has been given an autoplace control in the map generation, allowing adjustment of it's frequency and abundance independent of land oil.

+**Resource Generation Overhaul**: Balancing Resource Distribution
+Changes:
-**Resource Generation Overhaul**: Balancing Resource Distribution -Settings are customized to make sure islands aren't overly abundant/diverse with resources or overly barren.
+-Settings are customized to make sure islands aren't overly abundant/diverse with resources or overly barren.
 -Oil in the starting area is disabled.